 This body scrub is so easy to make and smells amazing.
 It leaves your skin feeling refreshed but not too minty as the soft vanilla bean aroma lightly perfumes your skin.
 Honey is a luxurious ingredient that helps moisturize, nourish, and protect the skin with its antioxidant, antimicrobial, and humectant properties.
 In fact, I love to use honey alone as a face mask several times a month.
 If you’re collecting recipes for this year’s herbal handmade holiday gifts, this one will be perfect for the vanilla lovers out there!
 Ingredients 1 cup fine sea salt or fine organic sugar 1/2 cup organic sunflower or sweet almond oil 1/4 cup raw organic honey 1 organic vanilla bean, split and scraped 10 drops organic peppermint essential oil 1 tsp organic vanilla extract (optional) Enjoy!

 Our day began in the Mountain Rose parking lot here in beautiful Eugene, Oregon.
 If there is such a thing as perfect trash picking weather, this was it!
 Warm breeze, just a few raindrops to cool us off, cloud cover to shield us from the brutal sun and heat.
 Perfecto!
 Our team loaded tools, gloves, and trash bags into the Mountain Rose vehicle.
 Pickers and stickers in hand, we struck out to clean up a local trail.
 We recently adopted a section of the bike path that runs parallel to the Amazon Creek canal which empties into the Long Tom River.
 Many of us use the bike path to get to and from work and we feel it’s our responsibility to help maintain the path and keep trash out of the creek.
-As the Director of Sustainability, it’s up to me to organize these volunteer days.
-It’s probably the most fun […]
+As the Director of Sustainability, it’s up to me to organize these volunteer days. […]